Layout

 Top Navigation

-- Connection button: Opens the connect dialog
+- Connection button: opens the connect dialog

-- Active drone selector: Switch between connected drones
+- Active drone selector: switch between connected drones

-- Settings gear: Quick access to the settings page
+- Settings gear: opens the configuration pages

 Fleet Management